 Cavalier Homes CIO Jay Wilson realized something drastic needed to be done, and he eventually found a solution in SAP R/3.
 Wilson outlined his decision to take on SAP as an ERP provider at SearchSAP.com's recent user conference.
 The three-day event featured leading industry analysts, peer-to-peer workshops and presentations from executives like Wilson, who shared their corporate case studies.

 Wilson's IT team examined several major issues before deciding on SAP.
-First, manufacturing plants did not communicate, and even if they did, there were no
+First, manufacturing plants did not communicate, and even if they did, there were no common standards.
+At one point, Cavalier sales data was spread across seven separate systems.

 To price a home, dealers had to call a Cavalier plant and, using customer preferences, manually piece together the price of the home -- option by option, home by home, month after month.